 When retailers list their business priorities, technology isn’t always the first thing that comes to mind.
 Even though technology has transformed the back end of retail, from the supply chain to the inventory system, it has been slow to show up on the shop floor.
 However, new technology trends in retail should see that change rapidly, as tech evolves and retailers are faced with increasing pressure from online competitors and from customers interested in more than just the basic product.
 These trends are split in two directions: personalizing the customer’s experience, and making omnichannel distribution seamless and efficient.

 There are several established technologies that retailers can use to deliver this personalized experience to customers at a basic level.
-These technologies build on loyalty programs, which use big data analytics to associate personal data with purchase histories, to give retailers an idea about what their customers want – and what they will want in future.
+These technology trends in retail build on loyalty programs, which use big data analytics to associate personal data with purchase histories, to give retailers an idea about what their customers want – and what they will want in future.
 This can then be used to develop product offers that meet the needs of specific consumers using tools including big data analytics and artificial intelligence (AI).
 Of course, as a retailer, you need to be aware of exactly how powerful AI-based personalization can be.
 One cautionary tale comes from US general retailer Target, who developed a “pregnancy score” predictor that ended up surprising some customers, and not in a good way.
 So the lesson here is that using big data analytics on your loyalty card data is an excellent way to deliver the personal experience that customers want – as long as you don’t go overboard!

 Loyalty programs are just the tip of the iceberg.
 An upcoming technology trend that will help retailers personalize the customer experience is augmented reality (AR).
 AR can be thought of as a lightweight version of virtual reality (VR), where instead of creating an entire new virtual world, virtual elements are overlaid on a real-world environment.
-AR offers retailers the opportunity to give customers unique insights into how their products “fit”.
+AR is one of the technology trends in retail that offers the opportunity to give customers unique insights into how their products “fit”.
 For example, Specsavers, a UK-based optical company, has developed a program called Frame Styler.
 This program lets users “try on” different frames virtually, displaying the results in a mirror.
 More than that, the program makes suggestions for frame styles and fits to suit the shape of the customer’s face and their own preferences.
 This tool makes trying on glasses – typically a stressful and frustrating experience for customers – far easier.
 It also helps customers navigate the wide array of choices available.
 For retailers who are trying to balance the realities of keeping an efficient inventory with the customer’s demand for choice, all while meeting the customer’s need to try on and experience the goods they are buying, AR technology like apps, smart mirrors and similar tools could be a game-changer.

 Social shopping can go even further if retailers think outside the box.
 One example is a Chinese e-tailer, who connects shoppers to each other via livestreaming, allowing them to ask questions and talk about purchases.
 While that is still a little bit in the future, retailers cannot ignore the growing use of social media to discover and research brands and products.
 According to a consumer poll from Global Web Index, 42% of consumers are now using social media to research products, while 24% are looking at social media to find new brands, mainly via recommendations from other users.
 By thinking about how new and existing technologies can be used to facilitate interactions between shoppers and use of social media, retailers can place themselves in the right position when customers decide they are ready to buy.